 On March 1, 2014, we commenced a non-public offering of notes and warrants up to \$3,000,000 which is intended to remain open until December 31, 2014, unless terminated sooner at the option of the Company before all of the notes are sold.
 The promissory notes will bear interest at 12% per annum payable monthly, with principal and unpaid interest due and payable on January 6, 2016.
 Persons holding promissory notes issued by the Company in prior offerings may convert these notes into the notes and warrants being offered in this new offering.
 Each lender in the offering will receive one warrant for each \$3.00 loaned.
 The three-year warrants will be exercisable immediately at \$3.00 per share.
-During the quarter ended June 30, 2014, we have received \$570,000 under the debt offering and issued warrants to purchase 189,997 shares of our common stock.
-The proceeds of this offering will be used to satisfy outstanding debt and provide working capital for the Company.
+During the quarter ended September 30, 2014, we have received \$579,000 and issued promissory notes for a like amount and issued warrants to purchase 192,998 shares of our common stock.